It all starts with a gasp. A tightening of the chest, prickly skin, perhaps even a cold sweat.

 What happened to my images?

-If you are like me, your smart phone is never far from hand and you take pictures daily.
+If you are like me, your smartphone is never far from your hand and you take pictures daily.
 Sometimes it’s just a shot of a pretty flower or interesting shadow.
-Other times it’s of something you don’t want to miss, a reunion with friends, a child’s first step.
-Whatever the images on your phone, they are important, precious.
+Other times it’s something you don’t want to miss, a reunion with friends, a child’s first step.
+Whatever the images on your phone, they are important and precious.
 What if your phone suddenly died?
 What if you no longer could view your images?
 It’s almost incomprehensible.
 Not to worry, there are simple ways to protect your images from loss.

 The most important thing when it comes to your images is to make sure they are backed up to some device other than your phone.
 Phones get stolen, they get lost, and yes, they get dropped into toilets.

 I have been a photographer since I was 15.
 I have taken many, many photos.
 You would think that I had my process down pat and that I was a paragon of virtue when it comes to backing up my images.
 Nope.
 I also get distracted by life and I put off the simple tasks well, because I would rather be out shooting.
-If you have been procrastinating about your photos, you may find this article useful.
+But I also know that it has to be done, so I make the time.

 If you are ready to move forward, as the diagram below shows, it starts with getting your images onto your computer and the cloud.